netdata/netdata/collectors/python.d.plugin/isc_dhcpd/README.md

 ## Requirements

 -   dhcpd leases file MUST BE readable by Netdata
--   pools MUST BE in CIDR format
+-   pools MUST BE in Classless Inter-Domain Routing (CIDR) format

 It produces: